96WF/Aviator-Apk/README.md

 Internet: Reliable Wi-Fi or mobile data connection
 #### Step-by-Step Installation Guide
 To install the Aviator app on Android, follow these steps:
-Download the APK file: Visit the official casino website or a trusted source and download the APK file.
+1. Download the APK file:Visit the official casino website or a trusted source and download the APK file.
-Allow installation from unknown sources: Open your phone's settings, go to the security section and enable the option to install apps from unknown sources.
+2. Allow installation from unknown sources: Open your phone's settings, go to the security section and enable the option to install apps from unknown sources.
-Install the APK: Find the downloaded APK file in the Downloads folder and tap on it to start the installation.
+3. Install the APK: Find the downloaded APK file in the Downloads folder and tap on it to start the installation.
-Launch the app: Once installed, open the app from the home screen.
+4. Launch the app: Once installed, open the app from the home screen.
 Log in to your account or register to start playing.
 ### Download for iOS Devices
 iPhone and iPad users can download the Aviator app directly from the App Store or from official casino websites.
 Make sure your device is compatible before downloading.
 #### System Requirements for iOS